 The Grand Prize Winner of the MostArts Festival Young Pianist Competition is invited back to Alfred University for a solo recital during the MostArts Festival the following season.

 The Grand Prize Winner is also eligible to become a "Young Steinway Artist."

 (L-R: Carey Bryron, LiYuan Byrne, Maxine Park, Ethan Yuen, Hyeonuk Park)

 Registration for the 2020 Young Pianist Competition is closed.

 The MostArts Festival Young Pianist Competition is open to high school pianists ages 13-18 as of the competition date.
 Applicants must not be under professional management.

 Application Regulations and Instructions

-- Applicants interested in being considered must submit a YouTube video, along with the completed application form and a non-refundable application fee of one hundred US dollars (US $100.00) made out to "MostArts International Piano Competition," or you may pay online.
-Please print out the application form or apply online.
+- Applicants interested in being considered must submit a YouTube video along with the completed application form and a non-refundable application fee of one hundred US dollars (US $100.00).
+You may also print out the application form and mail with check or money order made out to "MostArts Piano Competition."

 - Recordings must be labeled with applicants name and repertoire along with respective timings of each composition.